dgerosa/precession/_sources/README.md.txt

 [124066](http://journals.aps.org/prd/abstract/10.1103/PhysRevD.93.124066).
 [arXiv:1605.01067](https://arxiv.org/abs/1605.01067)

 Note that v2 and v1 are *not* backward compatible; they are different codes.
-Unless you are maintainng a legacy pipeline, we hihgly reccommend using the new code.
+Unless you are maintaining a legacy pipeline, we highly reccommend using the new code.
 It is faster, more accurate, and provides more functionalities.

 `precession` is released under the MIT licence.
 You may use `precession` as you like but should acknowledge our work.
 When using the code in any published work, please cite the papers above.
 The code has been used in a variety of studies in gravitational-wave and astronomy black-hole binary dynamics, follow the citations to those papers for more.

-The code distributed under git version-control system at
+The code is distributed under git version control at
 - [github.com/dgerosa/precession](https://github.com/dgerosa/precession)

 The documentation (v2) is available
 - [dgerosa.github.io/precession](https://dgerosa.github.io/precession)

-The v1 documentation is archived at [this link](https://htmlpreview.github.io/?https://github.com/dgerosa/precession/blob/precession_v1/docs/index.html)
+The v1 documentation is archived at [this link](https://htmlpreview.github.io/?https://github.com/dgerosa/precession/blob/precession_v1/docs/index.html).

 Installing the code is as easy as